jparadadev/jparadadev.github.io/_pages/about.md

 I hold a Bachellor's degree in Computer Science with major in Software Engineering and a Master's Degree in Computer Science with major in Information Systems Security from University of Malaga.

-My main interests are Clean architectures, Software engineering, Cybersecurity and Defense software based on traceability and detection.
-Besides, I am interested in internet of things, algorithmics and malware analysis.
+My main interests are: Software engineering and cybersecurity.
+In the first case, focusing on clean architectures and distributed systems.
+And in the second case, on critical infrastructures and malware analysis.
+Besides, I am interested in internet of things and algorithmics.